TheBlad768/Sonic-3-Knuckles-Epilogue-Public-Source/README.md

 ## Disclaimer

-• New version of the hack
+â€¢ New version of the hack

 At first I intended to post a quick update to fix some things I noticed after the release, but i thought it wouldn't exactly be fair to post the exact same thing after so many years.